Augmenting Multi-Agent Communication with State Delta Trajectory: Experimental Setup

 \subsection{Layer Selection}

 We identify suitable injection layers through a simple preliminary experiment.
 Specifically, we construct an IA task using the 2WikiMultihopQA~\cite{xanh2020_2wikimultihop} dataset, following the settings described in Section~\ref{sec:information-passing_tasks}.
 For each model, we evaluate SDE's performance when modifying each layer on the first 300 questions.
 Considering model scales, we select 1, 2, or 3 layers for 7B, 8B, and 14B models, respectively.
 These selected layers are then used consistently across all experiments.
 Notably, 2WikiMultihopQA is used only for this selection procedure and not in any main evaluation.
-Our main results show that optimal layers depend primarily on the model itself, rather than the downstream task.
+While the selected layers are not guaranteed to be optimal, our experiments show that they still generalize effectively to other downstream tasks we used without additional tuning.
 Further analysis on the impact of different layer selections and layer counts is provided in Section~\ref{sec:ablation_on_layer_selection}.

 Detailed results and specific layer selections are reported in Appendix~\ref{appendix:layer_selection_on_2wqa}.